The Church is Grade I listed.

 In the floor of the South aisle there are two brass figures purported to be of a yeoman, Thomas Sharman (died 1586) and his son.
 There is also a small fragment of medieval glass remaining, depicting the arms of the Verdun family who were the Norman owners of the lay manor of Horley and Hornton.

 In 2018 the Church underwent a major refurbishment making it much more community friendly.
 A fully accessible toilet and a new vestry were built, a new Servery fitted and a modern audio-visual sound system installed.
-The Church is now able to host major events for the neighboring Village Primary School, for Charity Fundraising, for Village Concerts and for the Village History Society.
+The Church hosts major events for the neighbouring Village Primary School, for Charity Fundraising, for Village Concerts and for the Village History Society.